Jan.6 committee summons Trump aide, 2 GOP strategists - ExBulletin

 Surabian is a GOP strategist who has worked with Trump’s eldest son, Trump Jr., former Trump strategist Steve Bannon, and others in Trump’s orbit.
 The committee alleges that he and Schwartz, another strategist who worked with Trump Jr. and Bannon, contacted people including Trump Jr. and his fiance and Trump fundraiser Kimberly Guilfoyle regarding the January 6 rally on the ‘Ellipse.

-A lawyer representing Surabian has said his client will cooperate with the committee within reason, but does not understand why the summons was issued in the first place.
+A lawyer representing Surabian said his client would cooperate with the committee “within reason,” but does not understand why the summons was issued in the first place.

 Schwartz made no comment when contacted by The Associated Press on Tuesday, and Worthington did not immediately respond to requests for comment.